bagisto/user-guide/src/configure/content.md

 These rules improve perceived performance by prefetching or prerendering pages intelligently.

-From **Bagisto v2.4.9**, speculation rules are **turned off by default**.
+Speculation rules are **turned off by default**.
 They have the browser fetch pages nobody has opened yet, which costs bandwidth and shows up as traffic on pages that were never visited, so a store now opts in instead of opting out.

 <ImagePopup src="/images/configure/contentspec-default.png" alt="Speculation Rules Disabled By Default" />